arboleya/diverge/README.md

 1. > Note that in the CLI mode our variables (`locals`) gets read from `process.env` but in the Javascript mode, we need to explicitly set them.

-1. > The options are the same of the CLI, but informed without alias or dashes.
+1. > The options are the same of the CLI, but informed without aliases / dashes.

 # License